garylirocks/quickrefs/azure-firewall.markdown

 - For secured vHubs only:
   - Third-party security-as-a-service integration, they use Firewall Manager's API to set up security policies (currently supports zScaler, iBoss, Check Point)
   - Centralized route management: easily route traffic to your secured hub for filtering and logging without the need to manually setup UDR on spoke vNets

+Pricing:

+- Azure Firewall policies could incur charges
+- No charge if a policy is associated to a single firewall
+- Otherwise, if a policy is associated to multiple firewalls, it's charged per region per month

 ## Firewall policy